royal-23/Hybrid-Deep-Learning-Framework-for-Botnet-Attack-Detection-in-IOT-Networks/README.md

 License

-This project is developed for academic and educational purposes as part of the Bachelor of Technology (Cyber Security) curric
+This project is developed for academic and educational purposes as part of the Bachelor of Technology (Cyber Security) curriculum